jackgparker2/My-Code-Page/README.md

 # My-Code-Page

-Here is a screenshot of the code I wrote to create a turtle graphic.
+Here is an image display of the code I wrote to create a turtle graphic.

 ![code](00584EE7-5ED7-4F1D-8836-FCAEED27EAAB.png)